 Is parking available at the Museum?

-Limited parking is available in the lot next to The Mob Museum for a $5 fee for the first three hours with an additional hourly charge after that time.
+Paid parking is available at The Mob Museum for a small fee.
 If our lot is at capacity, additional parking may be found within very short walking distance.
+See Membership/Tickets

 Special ticket pricing is available for groups of 10 or more.
 The Mob Museum may also be rented out for private events including weddings, parties, and various types of meetings.
-Please call 702-229-2713 for more information.
+Please email firstname.lastname@example.org

 Will private group events impact operation hours or the exhibits?

 Operating hours may change occasionally due to private events.
-Please check our Web site and various social media channels for updates.
+Please call the Museum at 702.229.2734 or check our website for updates.

 What items are not permitted inside the Museum?

-The following items are not permitted in the Museum: food and beverages, wagons, skateboards, shoes with built-in wheels, professional cameras and recording equipment, suitcases, large backpacks, weapons or drugs.
+The following items are not permitted in the Museum: Wagons, skateboards, shoes with built-in wheels, professional cameras and recording equipment, suitcases, large backpacks, weapons or drugs.